 The robots.txt file is a part of the robots exclusion protocol (REP), a group of web standards that regulate how robots or web crawlers crawl the web, access and index content, and serve that content up to users.

-Usually, the robots.txt file is added in the root directory of the website and can easily access with a URL Like this.
+Usually, the robots.txt file is added to the root directory of the website and can easily be accessed with a URL Like this.